NBA Hall of Fame

 Over his 10-season career, Gallatin averaged 13.0 points and 11.9 rebounds per game, cementing his legacy as one of the dominant rebounders of early professional basketball.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1991.

-Gallatin's Awards and Records
+Gallatin's Awards and Honors

 • NAIA Hall of Fame (1957)